Sameer-159/Med-Pak/README.md

 A special thanks to:

-- **Google's Gemini Large Language Model (LLM)** 🌐 - for powering the intelligence behind MediVirtuoso ChatBot.
+- **Google's Gemini Large Language Model (LLM)** 🌐 - for powering the intelligence behind Med-Pak ChatBot.
 - **Streamlit** 🚀 - for providing an amazing framework for creating the user interface.